Closed approximate subgroups: compactness, amenability and approximate lattices: Preliminaries

-Bj\"{o}rklund and Hartnick also defined in \cite{bjorklund2016approximate} the more general notion of \emph{approximate lattices}.
-An approximate lattice is defined by the existence of certain stationary measures on the invariant hull.
-All strong or uniform approximate lattices are approximate lattices but it is not known whether the converse holds or not.
-Nonetheless, when the ambient group is amenable the notions of strong approximate lattices and approximate lattices are equivalent (\cite[Rem.
-4.14.(1)]{bjorklund2016approximate}).
+We proved in \cite[\S 2.2.8]{machado2022discrete} that all strong or uniform approximate lattices are approximate lattices but it is not known whether the converse holds or not.
+Nonetheless, when the ambient group is amenable the notions of strong approximate lattices and approximate lattices are equivalent (\cite[Lem.
+2.2.32]{machado2022discrete}).

 We recall now the definition of a cut-and-project scheme: